JRubalcaba/BodyTemp/README.md

-# A mechanistic model to scale up biophysical processes into geographical size gradients in ectotherms
-## Rubalcaba J.G, Gouveia, S.F. & Olalla-Tárraga, M.A.
-##  -> Contact: jg.rubalcaba@gmail.com (Juan G. Rubalcaba)
+# A transient-heat biophyisical model to derive body temperature and rates of evaporative water loss of terrestrial ectotherms.           ## Juan G. Rubalcaba (jg.rubalcaba@gmail.com)

-RCode.R contains the R script of the manuscript Rubalcaba et al. "A mechanistic model to scale up biophysical processes into geographical size gradients in ectotherms".
-The code uses a transient-heat biophyisical model to simulate body temperature and evaporative water loss of dry- and wet-skinned ectotherms of different body sizes in the Nearctic and Western Palearctic.
+RCode.R contains the transient-heat biophyisical model used in the manuscripts: Rubalcaba et al. "A mechanistic model to scale up biophysical processes into geographical size gradients in ectotherms", and Rubalcaba et al. "Upscaling microclimatic conditions into body temperature distribution of ectotherms"

 The function theatmodel() is a transient-heat biophysical model that derives the body temperature (Tb) and rate of evaporative water loss  from the skin (EWL) of ectotherms by computing the heat exchanged through: solar radiation, convection,